Farmaan16/X-clone/README.md

 - **Tweet Interaction Buttons:** Visual representation of buttons for liking, retweeting, and commenting on tweets.
 - **User Avatar and Header:** Displays user profile pictures and header images in a visually appealing manner.

 Note: These features are static and focus on the visual representation of Twitter's UI without actual functionality.
-Ensure that your README accurately reflects the nature of the project, clarifying that it is a UI clone without interactive features.

 ## Installation